Shopping

 Jaclyn Turner

 Jaclyn was an eCommerce editor for Homes & Gardens, where she oversaw sleep content including mattresses and bedding.
-She tested a number of vacuums including the Dyson Ball Animal 2.
+She tested a number of vacuums including the Shark Vertex.

 At Homes & Gardens we like to get hands-on experience with all the products we feature.
 You can learn more how we test products in our dedicated guide, and there's a more specific rundown of our vacuum test process in how we test vacuums.

-All of our vacuums are tried and tested in our test centre and in our own homes.
-When in the test centre, we assess each vacuum on carpet, linoleum and wood flooring.
-We test them with flour and sugar, which is a common kitchen spill but also a good proxy for dust and dead skin; cereal, which shows how well it picks up larger debris like crumbs and small stones; and most of all on old hair extensions, which demonstrates how well a vacuum can pick up hair, and whether or not hair gets stuck in its rollers.
+All of our vacuums are tried and tested in our test center and in our own homes.
+When in the test center, we assess each vacuum on carpet, linoleum and wood flooring.
+We test their suction power with flour and sugar, which is a common kitchen spill, but also a good substitute for naturally occurring particles in our homes such as dust and dead skin.
+We also use cereal on different flooring types to see how well each upright vacuum picks up larger debris such as crumbs and small stones, and most of all, on old hair extensions, which helps demonstrates during testing how well a vacuum can pick up hair, and whether or not hair gets stuck in its rollers.
+This gives us a good indication of the level of care and upkeep it'll need moving forward.

 The SEBO upright vacuum collecting flour and sugar from wooden floors